CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 ## View ALL VLAN Information for a Given Device

 You can view the configuration information for all VLANs running on a specific device using the `netq <hostname> show vlan` command.
-It lists VLANs running on the device, the ports used, whether an SVI is configured, and the last time this configuration was changed.
+It lists VLANs running on the device, the ports used, whether an SVI is present, and the last time this configuration changed.

 This example shows the VLANs configured on the *leaf02* switch.